 - i) Trial holes to determine the presence of tree roots to be hand dug to a depth of 600mm at the location of each post or bollard.
 Roots with a diameter greater than 25mm to be cut in accordance with paragraph 7.15.
-Roots with a diameter greater than 50mm will require the agreement of the LPA prior to removal or will require the post to be moved thereby missing the tree root altogether, refer to paragraph 7.15. - ii) All fencing/railing works within the RPA of retained trees to be carried out by working off suitable ground plates or running boards laid adjacent to the line of the fencing or railing. - iii) All removed materials will be stored or placed outside of the RPA of any retained tree or, if stored or placed within the RPA of any retained tree, on ground protection plates suitable to carry the load of any spoil or vehicle without compacting the underlying soils. - iv) No mixing of any concrete or storage of any material to occur with the RPA of any retained tree. - v) All excavated post holes within the RPA of a retained tree will be lined with an impermeable flexible membrane prior to pouring any concrete or cement based product to prevent leaching of any material into the rooting zone.
+Roots with a diameter greater than 50mm will require the agreement of the LPA prior to removal or will require the post to be moved thereby missing the tree root altogether, refer to paragraph 7.15. - ii) All fencing/railing works within the RPA of retained trees to be carried out by working off suitable temporary ground protection or running boards laid adjacent to the line of the fencing or railing. - iii) All removed materials will be stored or placed outside of the RPA of any retained tree or, if stored or placed within the RPA of any retained tree, on temporary ground protection suitable to carry the load of any spoil or vehicle without compacting the underlying soils. - iv) No mixing of any concrete or storage of any material to occur within the RPA of any retained tree. - v) A non-permeable lining sheet will be placed into the open hole or adjacent to any soil prior to the pouring of any concrete to ensure that wet concrete does not come into contact with any tree root. - vi) All excavated post holes within the RPA of a retained tree will be lined with an impermeable flexible membrane prior to pouring any concrete or cement based product to prevent leaching of any material into the rooting zone.